eSport in India – All you need to know

 Who plays eSports in India?
 How is the sector growing?
 What are your voices?
 What does it need to take off definitively?

 A video game capable of becoming an eSport must offer a certain degree of variety.
 There’s been a lot of talk about eSport in India lately.
 On the other hand, the public continues to grow.
 According to research by PayPal and Superdata, carried out a few years ago by Gamerji.

-In India eSports involve about 1,200,000 people and have a turnover that in 2019 was quantified at 12 million dollars.
-Within a year this figure is expected to increase by 2 million, while the public will increase by about 250 thousand.
+In India, eSports involve about 1,200,000 people and have a turnover that in 2019 was quantified at 12 million dollars.
+This figure is expected to increase by 2 million within a year, while the public will increase by about 250 thousand.

-51% of fans are between 18 and 34 years old, while those between 35 and 64 years old represent 32%.
+51% of fans are between 18 and 34 years old, while those between 35 and 64 represent 32%.
 Women are only 12%.
-Generally speaking, I don’t think that the female figure in India has yet found a real space in the eSport panorama.
+Generally speaking, I don’t think that India’s female figure has yet found a real space in the eSport panorama.

-This is because often women themselves do not aim to professionalize themselves as players but to create a fan base given by factors external to gaming.
+This is because women often do not aim to professionalise themselves as players but create a fan base given by external factors to gaming.

 A professional, gaming-focused attitude is the basis for getting respect from other players as well.
 I think the difference in skill level with males is dictated more by a psychological factor than the woman than anything else.

 After all, gaming is a mental discipline and does not see the classic physical differences between men and women as a differentiating factor.

 In any case, competitive video games, whether you’re talking about athletes or spectators, are undoubtedly a “millennial” affair, a name that now means everything and nothing, but which identifies unquestionably an audience not very attracted to traditional media.

 Very present on social media, quite offensive advertising language of twenty years ago and everything that sounds old, unless it’s nostalgic stuff, like the WorldGaming, UMG Gaming, and Playtonia.